Thai COVID-19 vaccine rollout will go ahead on time - minister

 Thailand’s government has made no mention of delays and AstraZeneca and Siam Bioscience did not immediately respond to requests for comment.

-So far, only 2.5 million of the more than 66 million population have received at least one dose of a vaccine, mostly Sinovac's (SVA.O).
+So far, only 2.5 million of the more than 66 million population have received at least one dose of a vaccine, mostly Sinovac’s.

 Thailand’s mass-vaccination strategy had been widely criticused for relying heavily on AstraZeneca and for a chaotic lead-up to the rollout.

-The government has previously said it would order 20 million doses of the Pfizer (PFE.N)/BioNTech (22UAy.DE) vaccine.
+The government has previously said it would order 20 million doses of the Pfizer/BioNTech vaccine.

 Our Standards: The Thomson Reuters Trust Principles.